Information about Carbon Capture and Storage - CCS

 NOAH Friends of the Earth Denmark’s assessment

-After NOAH Friends of the Earth Denmark’s assessment only approx. 11% of the amount of CO2 that all coal-fired power plants and industries from 2010 to 2050 would infer without CCS will be stored even if you did everything to develop and deploy CCS.
+After an assessment by NOAH Friends of the Earth Denmark only approx. 11% of the amount of CO2 that all coal-fired power plants and industries from 2010 to 2050 would emit without CCS would be stored even if CCS was developed and deployed sucessfully.
 (46 Gt CO2 out of 402 Gt CO2).
 This means that approx. 89% of the total CO2 emissions will reach the atmosphere ( 356 Gt CO2) [1 Gt is 1,000,000,000 tonnes] .

 See NOAH Friends of the Earth Denmark’s report An assessment of cumulative CO2 reductions from carbon capture and storage at coal fuelled plants in a carbon constrained world